FerA01/FerA01/README.md

-- 👋 Hi, I’m @FerA01
+- 👋 Hi, I’m Fernando Andana
 - 👀 I am interested in backend and mobile development
-- 🌱 I currently have basic knowledge in Java, Python and databases.
+- 🌱 I currently have basic knowledge in Java, Python and SQL.
 - 💞️ I’m looking to collaborate on personal proyects.
 - 📫 How to reach me: fernandoandana98@gmail.com